GitMew/C-RISCV-MDs/s1_C-io.md

 # CASS Notes --- C Programming --- I/O

+Welcome to my notes!
+In this first document, we'll take a look at how to input and output data using C, because in further MDs, code snippets might leave out the overhead to actually compile the code.
+I/O is also

+To understand the notes, you'll need some basic knowledge on C or some language that approximates its syntax.
+I'm only here for the peculiarities you might not be able to figure out yourself.

-## I/O conventions for `main`
+## The `main` function and I/O conventions
-- The `main` function is used as an entry-point (i.e. where we start execution) when the C program is run after compilation.
+- The function with identifier `main` is used as an entry-point (i.e. where the computer starts execution) when the C program is run after compilation.
+    - No `void main(...) {...}`, no program execution!

-- Whilst you can leave it be `void main() {}`, you probably want to allow arguments.
+- Whilst you can leave it looking like `void main() {}`, you probably want to allow arguments.
 There is a standard way, which accepts command-line arguments:

     - Input: `int argc` (argument count) and `char* argv[]` (argument values, i.e. an array of strings)